tolaade23/nhs-kpi-dashboard/README.md

 > For demonstration only.
 For real-world use, implement NHS Login OAuth.

 ---
+## 🗂 Data Source

+The app uses NHS RTT data files from October 2024 (or any similar structured file) with weekly bins such as `Gt 01 To 02 Weeks SUM 1`, etc.

+You can replace `data/rtt_oct2024_full.csv` with your own file.

 ## 📁 How to Run Locally

 1. **Clone the repository**
    ```bash